It4innovations/HyperLoom/doc/source/client-py.rst

 Reports
 -------

-Reporting system serves for debugging and profiling the Loom programs.
+Reporting system serves for debugging and profiling the HyperLoom programs.
 Reports can be enabled by ``set_trace`` method as follows::

    task = ...